 - Gravity Forms

 The most popular options are Contact Form 7, Ninja Forms and WP Forms.
 For this tutorial, we will be using Contact Form 7.
 Contact Form 7 is the oldest, most popular contact form plugin.
-For strictly creating contact forms for contact pages, they’re the best.
+For strictly creating simple contact forms for contact pages, they’re still the best.

 Step 1: Install The Contact Form 7 Plugin